grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: Map(fn, list)

    apply an *n*-ary function to all entries in a list

-   :param fn: to apply
-   :param list: list of lists of arguments

    This function applies ``fn`` to every list of arguments to be found in ``list``.
 So the first entry of ``list`` should be a list